Medical Billing

 2. Accuracy

 Some healthcare providers continue to manually perform their denial management process, often resulting in increased human errors and reduced transparency.
-Even the smallest amount of inaccurate or incomplete patient information can result in a claim being denied
+Even the smallest amount of inaccurate or incomplete patient information can result in a claim being denied.

 3. Patient Eligibility

-Probably the number one source for denied claims is patient eligibility, meaning the service submitted for payment isn’t included in the insurance plan under which it’s being billed.
+The number one source for denied claims is patient eligibility, meaning the service submitted for payment isn’t included in the insurance plan under which it’s being billed.
 Front-office staff must ensure they verify a patient’s health insurance status and coverage.

 4. Lack of Automation